Q: Can I email my doctor?

 Q. Do you take walk-in appointments?

 A: No. Our providers work from schedules so please call for an appointment.
 Same day appointments are usually available.
+The Sonora Quest lab located within our office is first-come, first-serve, no appointment necessary or available.

 Q: Is there a discount for paying cash?